top of page

 What can I expect from therapy?

 Therapy is a shared journey; one that we go through together.
 Although you and I will travel together, it is ultimately your journey and you will make your own decisions.
 I will not tell you what to do and will not have all the answers to all of your concerns.
 I am not, and cannot be, the expert of you.
-That being said, you can expect that I will listen carefully and ask questions that will spark insight and allow you to begin to view yourself, relationships, and life in new and different ways.
+That being said, you can expect that I will listen carefully and ask questions that will spark insight and allow you to begin to view yourself, your relationships, and your life in new and different ways.
 You will always be at the wheel, deciding where we end up going and how fast.
 My role is as the GPS, suggesting efficient routes.

 Who do you work with?